flightaware/firehose_examples/csharp/example1/README.md

 Requirements
 ------------

+This example was tested against .NET Core 3.1 under Visual Studio 2019 on Windows 10.

 Parsing JSON in C# can be done using .NET Framework Classes or by downloading a third party library.

 There are plenty of libraries to choose from http://www.json.org/